 The amount of the benefit is 50% of your last monthly benefit pay less the monthly amount of your pension benefit under the ExxonMobil Pension Plan (including the pre-Social Security pension), regardless of whether or not the pension benefit has commenced, calculated as follows:

 - The pension benefit shall be calculated without taking into account any offsetting pensions (as defined in the ExxonMobil Pension Plan)

 - If the person dies as a covered employee, the pension benefit shall be calculated as if the person were a retiree at death;

-- The monthly amount of the pension benefit shall be based on the normal form amount as defined in the ExxonMobil Pension Plan, reduced, if applicable, for the person's age at the time of
+- The monthly amount of the pension benefit shall be based on the normal form amount as defined in the ExxonMobil Pension Plan, reduced, if applicable, for the person's age at the time of death.

 If you die before age 50, early commencement factors shall be extended at your age at death based on the same rate of reduction as set out in the ExxonMobil Pension Plan.

-Recipient of Guarantee Payments
+Recipient of guarantee payments